Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Experimental Setup

 In the experiments we used polycrystalline Te films that are electron beam evaporated (Lebow) onto 30\,nm thick silicon nitride windows (Norcada).
 The Te thickness was confirmed by atomic force scanning tip microscopy to be approximately 100\,nm (see \Fig{\ref{figure:AFM}} in Appendix B).
 The trigonal form of Te is expected to form following crystallization of initially amorphous films over the course of a few minutes at room temperature \cite{Zhao2021}.
 This was confirmed by x-ray diffraction of the Te samples on silicon nitride (see \Fig{\ref{figure:XRD}} in Appendix B).
 To avoid sample evaporation, ablation, or laser pulse induced amorphization, careful consideration was taken to reduce laser induced heating during the experiment by chopping both the pump and probe to a repetition rate of 100\,Hz.
-The XUV pump-probe experiments were performed at room temperature with a broadband attosecond XUV probe generated by focusing a near single cycle visible to near infrared laser pulse into argon gas for High Harmonic Generation (HHG) \cite{Ferray1988}.
+The XUV pump-probe experiments were performed at room temperature with a broadband attosecond XUV probe generated by focusing a near single cycle visible to near infrared laser pulse into krypton gas for High Harmonic Generation (HHG) \cite{Ferray1988}.
 The same optical laser pulse is split before the HHG generation region in a Mach-Zender interferometer where it is delayed in time relative to the XUV probe from -100 to 3000\,fs in steps of 6.6\,fs.
 A measurement at shorter timescales used 0.66\,fs steps from -30 to 90\,fs along with parallel XUV transient absorption measurements in neon to obtain the zero-delay and the instrument response of 6.4(5)\,fs (see Appendix \ref{IRF}).
-The carrier density induced by the pump is calculated by using the absorption coefficient and reflectance at 800\,nm \cite{Tutihasi1969}.
+The carrier density induced by the pump is calculated by using the linear absorption coefficient and reflectance at 800\,nm \cite{Tutihasi1969}.
+In the sample, the pump has an estimated peak power density of {\SI[]{1.2d12}{\watt\per\square\cm} and corresponding field strength of {\SI[]{0.21}{\volt\per\angstrom}.
 Further details on the instrument and XUV source are in Appendix \ref{instrument}.